Citation, DOI, disclosures and article data

 Transvaginal, translabial or transperineal sonography is most commonly used to assess the cervix.

-It should be emphasised that the appearance of the cervix may change during the examination and therefore multiple observations are recommended.
+It should be emphasized that the appearance of the cervix may change during the examination and therefore multiple observations are recommended.
 Excessive pressure with the probe and an overly distended bladder may give false reassurance by artificially lengthening and narrowing the cervical canal.
 It is also useful to measure the worst finding.

 - bulging of the fetal membranes into a widened internal os (considered the most reliable sign 9)

-- the appearance of this can worsen from a T shape to a Y shape to a V shape and finally to a U shape.
+- the appearance of this can worsen from a T-shape to a Y-shape to a V-shape and finally to a U-shape (see: cervical incompetence mnemonic)

-- if there complete bulging, it can give a hourglass type appearance
+- if there is complete bulging, it can give an hourglass-type appearance

 - shortening of the cervical canal

-- in severe cases there may be fetal parts or cord that extend through the os
+- in severe cases, there may be fetal parts or umbilical cord that extend through the os

 The cervical length (CL) is obtained by measuring the endocervical canal from the internal cervical os to the external cervical os.